 Figure 7-17.
 PM Peak Observed vs. Estimated Speeds

 Figure 7-18.
-Evening/Late Night Peak Observed vs. Estimated Speeds
+Evening Observed vs. Estimated Speeds

 Section 7.2 Transit Assignment Validation

 The ARC model assigns transit trips to the network using the Public Transport (PT) module in Cube.
 The trips are assigned to the single best path using PT’s algorithms for each time period, mode of access, and premium only vs. premium/non-premium transit modes.
 The assignment results are then aggregated to daily totals for comparison against data provided by the regional transit operators.
 The overall summary of total boardings by operator is provided in Table 7-12.
-As shown, the model matches total regional boardings extremely well.
+As shown, the model matches total regional boardings well.
 The model tends to overestimate suburban transit providers, but is within 5% overall for MARTA rail and 7% for MARTA buses, which account for approximately 85% of total regional transit ridership.

 Table 7-12 Regional Transit Boardings